OrdinaryDads/ordinarydads/_posts/2019-03-05-Episode-1-Show-Plan.md

 "What's Ordinary Dad's?"

-I like to think of it as a well-planned ramble on parenting, tech gear, news and wondering why kids do the weird stuff they do... all from the perspective of fathers.... so like, ordinary dads like you and me.
+I like to think of it as a A mostly planned out discussion on technology, trends, raising kids and family life through the lens of fatherhood.
+Not just perfect fatherhood.
+So like, ordinary dads like you and me.

 So who are we?